Kulsumsarky/kebbi-insight-ai/README.md

 | School Directory | All schools by type (Mainstream / SEN / Inclusive), location, LGA |
 | Academic Health | 2025 curriculum reform readiness grid + WAEC/NECO performance trends |
 | AI Predictions | Teacher shortage forecasts to 2026 + AI intervention recommendations |

 ---

+## Impact
+Enables data‑driven teacher recruitment by highlighting the most critical LGAs for immediate intervention Surfaces invisible SEN gaps, allowing targeted deployment of specialised teachers to underserved areas Provides the Ministry with a clear curriculum compliance map, showing which LGAs are ready for the 2025 reform and which require urgent vocational teacher training
+Reduces decision‑making cycles from weeks of manual data collection to real‑time dashboard access Empowers education leaders at state, LGA, and school levels with a common intelligence layer

+---